Posted by Gio on 6.28.18 in Ancient Rome

-Let’s make an example though I’m sure plenty more could be thought up: What might have been the effort and resource around the rearing and sustenance of animals, particularly horses, in ancient Rome?
+Let’s make an example: Perhaps we can draw some parallels back to ancient Rome or indeed other societies in a similar stage of development to understand the economy around animal husbandry: What might have been the effort and resource around the rearing and sustenance of animals, particularly horses, in ancient Rome?
 Or more particularly within the ancient Roman army?
-What size of economy was driven by different aspects of trade?
 Could one consider taking the parallel of the animal industry during the industrial revolution for example?
 Could Victorian slaughter-house registers during the industrial revolution (ie when horses and work animals were suddenly unnecessary due to mechanisation) tell us something about the equivalent period in ancient Rome (where there was no industrial revolution)?
-Perhaps we can draw some parallels back to ancient Rome or indeed other societies in a similar stage of development to understand the economy around animal husbandry?

 A quick google search ‘horses slaughtered during the industrial revolution’ didn’t quite give me the answer I hoped for, but it did take me to a publication called “Historical Methods: A journal of quantitative and interdisciplinary history”.
 Interesting, so there is such a thing as ‘Historical Methods’.
 It’s not just about the interpretation of primary and secondary sources… Someone out there, has given this some thought; please tell us more!

 All comments on the subject welcome.
 We love to learn and who knows perhaps we can learn to apply a new way of looking at history.